handyaputra/ShootThePlane/readme.md

 # Shoot The Plane

-Shoot The Plane was a Action-Shooter Games about your plane (on the left) shooting enemy's plane (on the right) using missiles that you have.
+Shoot The Plane was a Action-Shooter Games about your plane (on the left) shooting enemy's plane (on the right) using infinite missiles that you have.

 Controls : click / touch left side of screen to control your plane height, and click / touch right side of screen to shoot your missiles.

 It was my Final Project of Mobile App Development Courses.